 - The Mortimer Sackler family group, former directors and shareholders of Purdue Pharma, Inc. and related entities, in prescription opioid litigation in various fora across the country and in the bankruptcy of Purdue Pharma, Inc., filed in the Southern District of New York Bankruptcy Court.

 - La Paloma Generating Company, a California-based power producer, in its $524 million Chapter 11 proceedings in the U.S. Bankruptcy Court for the District of Delaware, a plan for which was successfully confirmed following a disputed confirmation hearing.

 - Standard General in its highly publicized distressed investment in clothing manufacturer and distributor American Apparel.
 Debevoise also represented Standard General in American Apparel’s pre-arranged Chapter 11 proceedings in the U.S. Bankruptcy Court for the District of Delaware, and in its subsequent case filed in 2017.

-- HarbourVest Partners, a significant creditor in the contentious Chapter 11 case of investment fund Highland Capital, currently pending in the U.S. Bankruptcy Court for the Northern District of Texas in reaching and defending over objections a favorable resolution of HarbourVest’s litigation claims against the debtor.
+- HarbourVest Partners, a significant creditor in the contentious Chapter 11 case of investment fund Highland Capital, in the U.S. Bankruptcy Court for the Northern District of Texas, in reaching and defending over objections a favorable resolution of HarbourVest’s litigation claims against the debtor.